Helping you grow closer to God

 You see, God is a good God, there is limited evil, He does work all things according to His will for the good of those who are called and who love Him.
 And He knows the beginning from the end and He knows the implications of every decision of every relationship of every human being for all eternity in an omnipresent, present now, with all the implications.
 And He is all-wise.

 What I want you to see is this is God’s plan and here is the plan, okay?
-Here is a lost world, there has been a coup.
+Here is a lost world, there has been a coup, a rebellion.
 They rebelled against the Most High God, the King, the Creator, the Sovereign that we have talked about.

 From the foundations of the earth, God giving the possibility of choosing, knew this would come, and so the second person of the Trinity, Christ, says, “I will go.
 I will save the people.”
 And so the coup has happened, sin has occurred, Christ comes.